 Usually I don’t look beyond arbi (colocasia), potatoes and sabudana (tapioca pearls) for fasting recipes.
 More so as these are easily available.
 However, this time I wanted to include healthy & nutritious ingredients.
 Luckily I have been able to get some great stuff like buckwheat grains and amaranth which are used during Navratri.

 The curry is made with roasted ground peanuts and is very easy.
 Its also called as Shengdanyachi amti in marathi where Shengdana means peanuts and Amti means curry. i have adapted this recipe from the cookbook annapurna.
 Made some changes in the method of preparation and adapted it to suit our taste buds.

-i served the peanut amti with steamed samo or samvat or varai rice (also known as barnyard millet) and a side cucumber-carrot salad. this peanut curry can also be served with samvat or vari pulao.
+I served the peanut amti with steamed samo or samvat or varai rice (also known as barnyard millet) and a side cucumber-carrot salad.
+This peanut curry can also be served with Samvat pulao or Kuttu ki khichdi.

 - ½ inch cinnamon (dalchini)

 - 2 cloves (lavang)